keiya01/keiya01.dev/blog.keiya01.dev/src/contents/entry/how-egui-works.md

 See more detail of immediate mode in [the documentation of egui](https://github.com/emilk/egui#why-immediate-mode).

-## Read the example of the egui
+## Read example of egui

-First, we need to known how the egui works.
+First, we need to known how egui works.
-So let's try to see example in the egui.
+So let's try to see example in egui.

 I tried to run [hello_world example](https://github.com/emilk/egui/tree/master/examples/hello_world).
 This is so simple example.